 Note that the implementation of the copy operation may be done asynchronously - it is recommended to wait until the display "hardware component" has finished a full buffer read to avoid flickering.
-At the implementation level, the copy may be done by a DMA, a dedicated RTOS task, interrupt, etc.
+At the

 • Step 3: Synchronization

 The next drawing operation waits until the copy is complete.